shelkemayur2002/new/README.md

 ### **🐞Bug-id : P2-BG-1**

 **Description:**
-1. The Home button icon is not fixed in a consistent position.
+1. The Home button icon (top-right corner) is not fixed in a consistent position.
-2. It shifts across different modules such as Record Sales, Sales History, and Attendance.
+2. Its placement shifts across different modules such as Record Sales, Sales History, and Attendance.
+3. This creates UI inconsistency and may confuse users.

-**Expected Result:** Home icon should stay in a fixed consistent position.
+**Expected Result:** Home icon should stay in a fixed, consistent position across all modules.
-**Actual Result:** Home icon changes position across pages.
+**Actual Result:** Home icon shifts position on different screens, causing inconsistency.

 **Category:** UI